-The Government of the Kingdom of Thailand is currently waiving the additional visa on arrival payment of 2,000 Baht (approximately 61 USD) until the 30th of April 2019 in order to promote the new Thai electronic visa on arrival for Chinese citizens.
-After this date, travelers from China may be required to make an additional payment of 2,000 Baht for the visa on arrival.
+Yes.
+The Government of the Kingdom of Thailand is currently waiving the additional visa on arrival payment of 2,000 Baht (approximately 61 USD) until the 31tst of October 2019 in order to promote the Thai eVOA for Chinese citizens.
+After this date, travelers from China may be required to make an additional payment of 2,000 Baht for the electronic visa on arrival.

 How to Get a Thailand Electronic Visa on Arrival for Chinese?

-The Thailand electronic visa on arrival for Chinese citizens (eVOA) can be obtained between 30 days up to 24 hours prior to the intended entry date, through the Thailand eVisa application online.
+The Thailand electronic visa on arrival for Chinese citizens (Thailand eVOA for Chinese Citizens) can be obtained between 30 days up to 24 hours prior to the intended entry date, through the Thailand eVisa application online.